Healthy Homes Assessment Te Mata Hills

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords are now required to make sure that their Te Mata Hills rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rental properties must be fully conforming by the 1st July 2024.
+Did you know that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords now have to ensure that their Te Mata Hills rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rental properties are required to be completely conforming by the 1st July 2024.

 The areas that are covered by the Healthy Homes Standards are:

-We will evaluate your rental property to check whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we’ll advise you or your property manager about the work that needs to be completed and offer an evaluation report with all the information required for your tenancy contract’s Healthy Home Statement of Compliance.
+We will assess your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+Following the assessment, we will advise you or your property manager of any tasks needed to be completed. needs to be completed, and offer a report with all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found not following the rules could be subject to fines of up to $7,200 in addition to any healthier homes relevant fines.
+Failure to meet the obligations in the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and landlords who are not conforming to the standards could be held accountable for up to $7,200 plus additional healthy homes connected fines.

 Call Now 0800 894 138